2021 Chancellors Club Research Award Request for Nominations

 - Training of graduate students and fellows who have made significant independent scientific

-The selected recipient will be announced at the annual meeting of the Chancellors Club in Lawrence in September/October.
-The recipient will be honored at the KUMC Faculty Research Day, which will be held on Thursday October 17, 2019.
-Past winners of this award are not eligible, but previous winners of the Faculty Research Investigator Award are eligible.
+The selected recipient will be announced at the annual meeting of the Chancellors Club in Lawrence around September/October.
+The recipient will be honored at the KUMC Faculty Research Day, which will be held in October/November.

-Please submit the supporting documents in a single PDF attachment to Kelly Robertson (email@example.com) at the KUMC Research Institute, no later than 5 PM, Monday, April 1, 2019.
+Please submit the supporting documents in a single PDF attachment to Kelly Robertson (email@example.com) at the KUMC Research Institute, no later than 5 PM, Friday, Revised Date - April 30, 2021.

 CHANCELLORS CLUB REASEARCH AWARD